Cart

 For circular fashion to work in your favor, you need to become a fabric detective.
 Don’t blindly trust brands – trust your hands.

-• Silk: It feels cool to the touch but quickly takes on body heat.
-If you rub fabric against fabric and hear a "scratching" sound like paper – it’s probably synthetic.
+• Silk: Feels cool to the touch but quickly warms to body heat.
+If you rub fabric against fabric and hear a “scratching” sound like paper – it’s probably synthetic.

-• Wool: If you gently squeeze a piece of a sweater and release it, the wool should spring back to shape.
-Acrylic will stay crushed and "floppy."
+• Wool: If you gently squeeze a piece of a sweater and release it, wool should spring back elastically.
+Acrylic will stay wrinkled and “floppy.”

-• Linen: Has characteristic, irregular thickening in the weaves.
-It is stiff but noble.
+• Linen: Has distinctive, irregular thickening in the weave.
+It’s stiff but noble.

 Where to look to find?
 (Hunter’s strategy)

-This is where you find “golden shots” for pennies.
-The key is regularity.
-Visit your local second hand on delivery day (for the freshest picks) or on sale day (for materials for alterations).
-Look in the men's sections – you will often find brilliant wool sweaters and thick cotton shirts that fit great as oversize.
+This is where you find “golden hits” for pennies.
+The key is consistency.
+Visit your local second hand on delivery day (for the freshest picks) or on sale day (for materials to alter).
+Look in the men’s sections – you’ll often find brilliant wool sweaters and thick cotton shirts that fit great as oversized.

 Online platforms

 Precision rules here.
 Don’t type “black dress” into the search engine.
-Type: “vintage silk dress,” “100% wool jacket,” “Levis 501 pants made in USA.”
-Used clothing online requires verification – always look at the photo, check the composition and measurements – taken flat.
+Type: “vintage silk dress,” “100% wool blazer,” “Levis 501 pants made in USA.”
+Used clothing online requires verification – always check the photo, review the composition and measurements – taken flat.

 Repair and care – the heart of circularity

-You bought a great coat second hand, but it has a hole?
+You bought a great second-hand coat, but it has a hole?
 That’s no reason to cry, it’s a task.
 Circular fashion is based on extending life.

-1. Sweater shaving: Invest in a good clothes shaver.
+1. Sweater shaving: Invest in a good fabric shaver.
 Pilled cashmere looks like new after shaving.

 2. Dyeing: Faded black?
-Fabric dye in the washing machine will restore color depth for a dozen or so zlotys.
+Fabric dye in the washing machine will restore color depth for just a few dozen PLN.

-3. Tailor: Narrowing a jacket or shortening trousers costs around 30-50 PLN, and it makes the garment look tailor-made.
+3. Tailor: Taking in a jacket or shortening pants costs around 30-50 PLN, and it makes the garment look tailor-made.

 Clothing repair is not only about saving money but also a way to express yourself.
 See how creatively you can approach patching holes.